 - Skin the pineapple and cut it into 1 inch cubes (discard the core).
 Put the cut pineapple pieces into a bowl.

-- Add the cayenne, coriander, cumin and salt, mix well and set aside.
+- Add the cayenne, unroasted curry powder and salt, mix well and set aside.

 - Add the coconut oil in a pan on medium heat.
 When the oil is hot, add the onions, green chilies, pandan leaves, curry leaves and cinnamon.
 Sauté until the onions are translucent.

 - When the onions are translucent, add the pineapple and stir to combine.

 - Add the coconut milk and bring to a boil.
 Reduce heat and simmer until the sauce thickens, about 10 minutes.